_thumbnail EN

 The circuit above has two cases:

-CASE 1 – Observe the 10V source on the most left branch connected to non reference node v1 and reference node (ground node).
+CASE 1 – Observe the 10V source on the most left branch connected to the non reference node $v_1$ and the reference node (ground node).

 This case is really simple, we don’t need to do any modification or advanced analysis.
 Since there is only a voltage source connected between these two nodes, the nodal voltage v1 has the same value as the voltage source.